sonimonish00/AuthKB/HTTP.md

 **HTTP Auth (Basic) Vs. Other Auth Mechanism (Cookies/SessionID) :**
 In basic Auth there is no way to Revoke/logout user & is also insecure.
 Hence, other Auth mechanisms like cookie based, Session/Token/JWT based approach is used where server after authentication.
 General flow is like server sets a cookie, sessionID at client side using which it makes connection stateful and delete cookie or session at time of revoking.

 ---
+#### App Server vs Web server :
+Apache/Ngnix HTTP/Httpd web servers are written in C/C++, so they cannot execute Python/node/php code directly, a bridge is needed b/w the web server and the program.
+These bridges/interfaces/CGI/mod_wsgi, define how programs interact with the web server.
+This Bridge is Application server.

+    Program (py) <-> App server (py mod_wsgi module) <-> web server (apache/ngnix http/httpd)

+The dynamically generated urls are passed from the WebServer to the Application server.
+The application servers matches to url and runs the script for that route.
+It then returns the response to the WebServer which formulates an HTTP Response and returns it to the client.
+Earlier, Programs using CGI to communicate with their web server need to be started by the server for every request.
+So, every request starts a new Python interpreter – which takes some time to start up – thus making the whole interface only usable for low load situations.
+Hence WSGI, FastCGI all comes into the scene lateron.

+In RedHat, the httpd itself configures and give access to use CGI.
+Any code written in the folder /var/www/cgi-bin is treated as CGI.
+Here the client can only run the program but cannot change the code.
+While in /var/www/html the file is treated as web page and httpd provides the facility of viewing the page only.
+To access the cgi code the client need to provide the URL on web browser.
+So every CGI program is nothing but API’s that can be accessed by any user.
+This is how API works.

+---
+#### CGI/WSGI/FastCGI/Web Service/Web Server Vs API :
+API work because of CGI.
+CGI is like a gate which allows any user to go in the OS and run the program.
+Earlier CGI used to create dynamic pages/web forms to execute a script/command/run some logic in backend and give the output back to frontend.
+Dynamic web sites are not based on files in the file system, but rather on programs which are run by the web server when a request comes in, and which generate the content that is returned to the user.
+Every web-service or web programs work on the concept of CGI.
+Whenever we want to run a program in another OS without networking/Remote Login/SSH, make the code as CGI code in the web server.
+API also works on the concept of CGI.
+In the URL, we provide a PROGRAM name, so the client can interfere in the server by using program known as INTERFACE/WSGI and run APPLICATION typically known as API/send json response/send text or html/execute py script file etc. CGI helps the client to come inside the server and after the client enters it all depends on API, which program to run.

+---
 ![HTTP Auth](images/HTTP-Auth.jpg)